lil-org/how-to-sync-nft-folders/README.md

 ### ❎ optionally remove folders
 [revoke an attestation](https://docs.attest.org/docs/core--concepts/revocation) or use the same snapshot uuid for a new attestation

+# improvement proposals
+enforce one folder = one attestation?

 # projects syncing folders

 [REDACTED] soon